morgenman/Computer-Science/Spring 2022/Networks/Networks.md

 becomes
 `m1 xor m2`
 Using statistical analysis, we can break this
+To fix this, we use an agreed upon algorithm to derive a set of keys as big as the number of messages sent
+$\therefore$  we have a set of keys

 * Data Transfer:
 	* stream data transfer: data as a series of records